gwangil-choi/cubrid-manual/ko/admin/admin_utils.rst

 ..
 Note::

-    (*) : These statistics measure the non-MVCC operations or MVCC operations which are performed in-place (decided internally)
+    (*) : :red:`These statistics measure the non-MVCC operations or MVCC operations which are performed in-place (decided internally)`

 .. option:: -o, --output-file=FILE